 - Eligibility.
 Employees need to have worked at least 680 hours in Maryland in the year preceding their leave request.
 This broad criterion includes part-time and seasonal workers, as long as their employment falls under Maryland’s jurisdiction.
 Unlike other programs, this does not require continuous employment with a single employer.

 - Funding and Contributions.
-Contributions for FAMLI will begin on July 1, 2025, and will be funded through a new payroll tax as a percentage of gross wage.
-The rate for small employers (less than 15 employees) is .45% and the rate for large employers (15 employees or more) is .90%.
-Additionally, small employers may withhold the full amount from the employee’s pay and large employers may withhold half of the state contribution from the employee’s pay.
+Contributions for FAMLI will begin on July 1, 2025 and will be funded through a new payroll tax as a percentage of gross wage.
+The rate for small employers (fewer than 15 employees) is .45% and the rate for large employers (15 employees or more) is .90%.
+Additionally, small employers may withhold the full amount from the employees’ pay and large employers may withhold half of the state contribution from the employee’s pay.
 In either case, the contribution is limited to 1.2% of the Social Security wage base.

 - Qualifying Events for Leave.
 FAMLI’s definition of “family member” is more inclusive than FMLA, covering a wider circle of individuals, such as grandparents and siblings.
 Situations include: